Tax Guide for Liquor Store Operators and Owners

 Service Charges

-Service charges you make to your customers for money orders and returned checks are not taxable.
+Service charges to your customers for money orders and returned checks are not taxable.

 You should not include service charges for money orders or returned checks on your sales and use tax return as part of your gross receipts.